Data-Driven Continuous-Time Framework for Frequency-Constrained Unit Commitment: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{hanks} to the recent studies, the short-term load forecast is more accurate than ever \cite{lin2021spatial,jiao2021adaptive}.
-Although the forecasting methods are improving rapidly, their results cannot be fed into the day-ahead scheduling practices, as their input should be discrete.
-These discrete (usually 1-hour) intervals are a source of error, and sub-hourly changes in demand are neglected.
+Thanks to the recent progress, the short-term load and \gls{RES} forecasts are more accurate than ever \cite{lin2021spatial,jiao2021adaptive,duan2022novel,li2022short}.
+Although forecasting methods are improving rapidly, the forecasted quantities should be discretized into energy blocks (usually 1-hour) when used for operation planning.
+The use of discrete forecasted load and \gls{RES} forecasts in \gls{UC} yields discrete generation and reserve schedules.
+The use of such discrete intervals is a source of error by neglecting sub-hourly changes in demand and \gls{RES} for instance.
 As it is not physically feasible to instantaneously ramp up/down at hourly intervals, \glspl{ISO} would employ different ways to make that possible.
 For example, California \gls{ISO} instructs a 20-min linear ramp across the hourly intervals \cite{caiso2018business}.
-The deviation of the forecasted load from the actual load will be treated in the next stages, depending on each \gls{ISO}’s structure, which imposes extra costs on the operator.
-As a consequence of using hourly load forecasts as an input, the obtained generation and reserve schedules form \gls{UC} will also be hourly discrete.
-These discrete results are commonly used in the literature to calculate attributes like frequency dynamics after outages, in the operational procedure \cite{badesa2019simultaneous,trovato2018unit,zhou2023frequency,lagos2021data,zhang2020approximating,sang2023conservative,rajabdorri2022robust,rajabdorri2023inclusion}.
+The deviation of the forecasted quantities from the actual quantities will be treated in subsequent planning and real-time operation steps, leading to additional costs.
+These variations can be significant in island power systems, where \gls{RES} generation is geographically located in a few areas, for instance, and can cause variations in the sub-hourly generation dispatch with respect to the expected one.

+Low-inertia power systems in general and island power systems in particular are sensitive to active power disturbances, causing significant frequency variations. \cite{zhang2023security} highlights the importance of inertia in power grids, especially with the increase in \gls{RES} and DC transmission.
+The most challenging disturbances are generation outages in islands. \gls{UC} formulations considering post-disturbance frequency dynamics have been proposed in the literature \cite{badesa2019simultaneous,trovato2018unit,zhou2023frequency,lagos2021data,zhang2020approximating,sang2023conservative,rajabdorri2022robust,rajabdorri2023inclusion}.
 Ensuring the adequacy of frequency response is more crucial than ever, as the system inertia is declining because of the growing implementation of non-synchronous \gls{RES}.
-If the frequency response is not sufficient when a grid-related event happens, load curtailment is carried out, and if not done rapidly, cascading events leading to a blackout will occur.
+If the frequency response is not sufficient when a grid-related event happens, load shedding happens, and if not done rapidly, cascading events leading to a blackout will occur.
 This emphasizes the importance of identifying and maintaining frequency deviations \cite{stankovski2023power}.